sonus21/rqueue/docs/configuration/configuration.md

 # Configuration
 {: .no_toc }

-Rqueue has some many configuration settings that can be configured either using application config or code.
+Rqueue has many configuration settings that can be configured either using application config or code.
 {: .fs-6 .fw-300 }

 ## Table of contents